Azure/azure-quickstart-templates/201-logic-app-veter-pipeline/README.md

 Create an Azure Function App - https://portal.azure.com/#create/Microsoft.FunctionApp

 ### Tip: ###
-Make a note of the the name of the Azure Functions container and the Azure function, you will need them in the next step.
+Make a note of the the name of the Azure Function App, you will need it in the next step.

 ## Deployment steps